api3dao/vitepress-docs/docs/explore/dao-members/dao-tracker.md

    locked by governance.
 The overview page also contains a list of API3 smart contracts and the circulating supply of API3.

-2. **Rewards** - history of inflationary [rewards](./rewards.md) containing the
-   APR, number of members that were staking, API3 staked, and rewards minted of each epoch.
+2. **Rewards** - history of staking rewards containing the APR, number of members that were staking, API3 staked, and rewards minted of each epoch.

 3. **Wallets** - staking participant wallets along with the voting power (absolute and percent), ownership, and accrued rewards of each.
 If the wallet